ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

 * The logging is not strictly necessary, but helps with debugging.
-* In order for RViz to find our plugin, we need this ``PLUGINLIB`` invocation in our code (as well as other things below)
+* In order for RViz to find our plugin, we need this ``PLUGINLIB`` invocation in our code (as well as other things below).

 package.xml
 ^^^^^^^^^^^